 I still have plenty of the main fabric left, but didn't want to cut into it just for a lot of tabs that would only be seen on the back, so I pulled out a pale brownish fabric that will go better with the wood of the crib.It has sweet little angels on it.
 I'm hoping one or two will be visible on the finished item to keep guard over the sleeping baby.

-Many thanks to Andrée for linking up last week with her Pink Love table mat.
+Many thanks to Andrée for linking up last time with her wonky stars.
 If you haven't seen her blog post yet, nip over now and see more.

 Remember, FMQ is FMQ, whether your machine was made last week, or it is older than your granny.

 Here are the very easy and slightly elastic rules:-

 1. Link up with any recent post, ideally from the last week but within the last month, which features a free motion quilting project, whether it is a work in progress or a finish.